jace-kline/thesis/thesis.md

 ## Evaluation

 To demonstrate our evaluation framework, we target the Ghidra decompiler (version 10.2).
 We use a subset of the GNU Coreutils (version 9.1) programs as our benchmarks.
 For each of the benchmark programs, we evaluate the accuracy of Ghidra decompilation with the program compiled in three ways: (1) DWARF debug symbols included, (2) standard (no DWARF symbols but not stripped), and (3) stripped.
+We use the results from each of these cases to discern how the amount of information included in the binary affects the Ghidra decompiler's inference accuracy.
 To limit the scope of our analysis, we only consider unoptimized binaries.
 We use the GCC compiler (version 11.1.0) to compile the benchmark programs.
 The architecture and operating system of the testing machine are x86-64 and Ubuntu Linux (version 20.04), respectively.

 ### Setup